-- Mid-March The CIP Committee Chairman works with the Business Manager or designee to send a memo to all budget administrators (Directors and Principals) requesting inputs (changes, additions, deletions) to the Capital Improvement Plan with a due date of April 15.
-Included in that memo is the timeline for submitting requests; the definition of a capital improvement request; a copy of the current accepted CIP spreadsheet and text document; and blank Capital Improvement Request Forms. - Late April The CIP Committee Chairman works with the Business Manager or designee to create DRAFT copies of both the CIP spreadsheet to be used for the new year, starting with the previous year's accepted plan.
-This includes standard changes such as removing last year's column, updating the actual for last year and adding a new column to maintain the 6-year horizon.
-These changes are all highlighted until reviewed and accepted by the CIP Committee. - Late April The Superintendent or designee logs all requested changes to the DRAFT spreadsheet for the new year's CIP indicating each change with a highlight. - May/June The CIP Committee Chairman schedules CIP Committee meetings to review the CIP, focusing on the highlighted rows.
-As each request is accepted, the highlight is removed. - > The CIP Committee's review is primarily to "vet" the request to ensure that the request is clear, the cost (planning number) is justified and the year requested is logical.
+- Mid-March The CIP Committee Chairman works with the CFO/Business Administrator or designee to send a memo to all budget administrators (Directors and Principals) requesting inputs (changes, additions, deletions) to the Capital Improvement Plan with a due date of May 1.
+Included in that memo is the timeline for submitting requests; the definition of a capital improvement request; a copy of the current accepted CIP spreadsheet; and blank Capital Improvement Request Forms. - Early May The CIP Committee Chairman works with the CFO/Business Administrator or designee to create DRAFT copies of the CIP spreadsheet to be used for the new year, starting with the previous year's accepted plan.
+This "rollover process" includes standard changes such as removing last year's column, updating the actual for last year and adding a new column to maintain the 6-year horizon.
+These changes are all highlighted until reviewed and accepted by the CIP Committee. - Early May The CFO/Business Administrator or designee logs all requested changes to the DRAFT spreadsheet for the new year's CIP indicating each change with a highlight. - May/June The CIP Committee Chairman schedules CIP Committee meetings to review the CIP, focusing on the highlighted rows.
+As each request is accepted, the highlight is removed. - > The CIP Committee's review is primarily to "vet" the request to ensure that the request is clear, the cost (planning number) is justified and the year requested is logical. - > The CIP Committee may request additional information on a request by contacting the submitter and asking for a response.

-- > The CIP Committee may request additional information on a request by contacting the submitter and asking for a response. - July After all requests have been considered, the CIP Committee will recommend the request be considered either an operating budget or warrant expense and will attempt to balance the total amount requested each year in order to level any potential tax impact. - August/September The CIP Committee Chair presents the resultant CIP Request Package to the School Board and Budget Committee.
+- July After all requests have been considered, the CIP Committee will recommend the request be considered either an operating budget or warrant expense and will attempt to balance the total amount requested each year in order to level any potential tax impact. - August/September After reviewing all requests, the CIP Committee votes to "freeze" the yearly plan.
+Then the CIP Committee Chair presents the resultant CIP Request Package (see Section 8) to the School Board and Budget Committee.